Bitcoin

 How Bitcoin Works

 Bitcoin uses the Unspent Transaction Output (UTXO) model for tracking ownership.
 Rather than maintaining account balances like traditional banking systems, Bitcoin tracks individual “coins” as they move between addresses.
 Each transaction consumes previous UTXOs and creates new ones, forming a chain of ownership that can be traced back to the original coinbase transaction where the bitcoins were mined.
+This model provides several advantages: transactions can be validated independently, parallel processing is straightforward, and privacy is enhanced through the natural creation of new addresses for change outputs.

+Bitcoin’s security relies on Proof of Work, a consensus mechanism where miners compete to solve computationally intensive cryptographic puzzles.
+The first miner to find a valid solution broadcasts their block to the network and receives a block reward plus transaction fees.
 The difficulty of these puzzles automatically adjusts every 2,016 blocks (approximately two weeks) to maintain an average block time of 10 minutes, regardless of how much computing power joins or leaves the network.
 This difficulty adjustment is crucial for maintaining a predictable issuance schedule and ensuring security as the network grows.

 Bitcoin mining serves multiple purposes: it issues new bitcoins according to a predetermined schedule, processes transactions, and secures the network against attack.
 The computational power required to mine Bitcoin (measured in hashes per second) has grown exponentially, with the network now consuming more electricity than many countries.
 The network is maintained by distributed nodes worldwide.
+Critics point to this energy consumption as wasteful, while supporters argue it provides unparalleled security because the cost of attacking Bitcoin far exceeds any potential gain.
+The network’s hash rate has never declined for an extended period, demonstrating miners’ confidence in Bitcoin’s long-term value.

 The Halving Cycle

+One of Bitcoin’s most distinctive features is its predetermined monetary policy, enforced through “halvings.”
+Approximately every four years (210,000 blocks), the block reward given to miners is cut in half.
+The initial 2009 reward of 50 BTC per block dropped to 25 BTC in 2012, then to 12.5 BTC in 2016, to 6.25 BTC in 2020, and to 3.125 BTC in 2024.
 This schedule creates a diminishing supply issuance, with approximately 90% of all bitcoins already mined.
 The final bitcoin is expected to be mined around the year 2140, after which miners will rely entirely on transaction fees.

 Bitcoin’s Evolution

 Bitcoin’s first years were marked by experimentation and early adoption.
-The famous “Bitcoin Pizza Day” on May 22, 2010, saw Laszlo Hanyecz pay 10,000 BTC for two pizzas - the first known commercial Bitcoin transaction.
+The famous “Bitcoin Pizza Day” on May 22, 2010, saw Laszlo Hanyecz pay 10,000 BTC for two pizzas, the first known commercial Bitcoin transaction.
 Early exchanges like Mt.
 Gox enabled price discovery, and Bitcoin began attracting attention from technologists and libertarians worldwide.

 Despite the collapse of Mt.
 Gox in 2014 (then the largest Bitcoin exchange), the network continued growing.
 Major companies began accepting Bitcoin, venture capital flowed into the ecosystem, and the 2017 bull run brought Bitcoin to mainstream consciousness with prices reaching nearly $20,000.